aguru-venkata-saisantosh-patnaik/App_Feedback_Analysis/README.md

 - **Text Processing**: We then perform tokenization, part-of-speech tagging, and lemmatization.<br/>
 - **Sentiment Analysis**: We utilize TextBlob for sentiment analysis to determine the polarity (positive, negative, or neutral) of each review.<br/>
 - **Topic Modeling**: Leveraging the LDA (Latent Dirichlet Allocation) model, we identify and extract key topics from the reviews.<br/>
-- **Insight Generation**: Using the Cohere AI API, we generate insights based on the extracted topics and sentiments.
+- **Insight Generation**: Using the Gemini API, we generate insights based on the extracted topics and sentiments.
 The generated insights are processed for clarity and relevance.<br/>
 - **Visual Analytics**: We create visual representations of the findings, including word clouds, bar charts for sentiment distribution, and trends over time.<br/>

 ## Key Objectives